Virologist Spends His Days 'Hunting The Thing That Wants To Hunt Us'

 "The speed with which this thing wrapped itself around the world has just been remarkable to behold," Mores says.
 "That was shocking for me, to see how fast it went."

-Mores's lab opened up for research on March 24, when COVID-19 cases were spreading quickly throughout the U.S. The urgency of the epidemic made it clear that he and his team should scrap the chikungunya research they had originally planned.
-Now, they devote all of their time to figuring out this new virus.
+Mores' lab opened up for research on March 24, when COVID-19 cases were spreading quickly throughout the U.S. The urgency of the epidemic made it clear that he and his team should scrap the chikungunya research they had originally planned.
+Now they devote all of their time to figuring out this new virus.

 "There's a tempo and a challenge there," Mores says, "with stakes that you can sense, at least, if not see.
 It's compelling and it's cool to be in that fight."